-Most people are familiar with this picture from the South Sudan famine, but not everyone knows that the tragedy portrayed goes far beyond the picture itself, extending to the photographer, Kevin Carter.
-The photo of a starving Sudanese girl struggling while a hungry vulture looks on patiently needs no added context to have an effect on all but the most callous of viewers.
-However, the details of what happened at the time and after the photograph was taken combine to make it one of the most striking and complex stories of human suffering in the modern era.
-It may have even led to the suicide of the very man who took it.
+Many people are familiar with this picture from the South Sudan famine, but few know that the tragedy reaches far beyond the picture itself – it extends to the photographer, Kevin Carter.
+The photo of a starving Sudanese boy struggling to reach a food center, watched patiently by a hungry vulture, conveys a heartbreaking subtext; however, the details of the events leading up to the image, as well as the photographer's life following its capture, make it one of the most striking and complex stories of human suffering in the modern era.

-Carter Claimed That He Chased The Bird Away Right After Taking The Picture
+Kevin Carter Claimed That He Chased The Bird Away After Taking The Photo

-The basic details of the photograph are simple.
-While on the way to a United Nations feeding center, a young girl had stopped to rest, exhausted by starvation.
-As her parents had likely gone ahead to grab food, the emaciated child lay there, vulnerable, attracting the attention of a vulture.
+While on the way to a United Nations feeding center, a young boy – initially mistaken for a girl – had stopped to rest, exhausted by starvation.
+As his parents had likely gone ahead to collect food, the emaciated child lay vulnerable, attracting the attention of a vulture.

-In Reality, He Let The Bird Inch Closer And Closer – So He Could Capture The Perfect Shot
+In Reality, He Let The Bird Inch Closer So He Could Capture The Perfect Shot

-Later, another photographer present at the time of the picture revealed that the process was a bit more extended than that.
-Carter eventually admitted that he watched the scene for about 20 minutes, waiting for the vulture to get closer to the girl and hoping that it would spread its wings for a more dramatic shot.
-When that didn't happen, Carter finally got up and chased the bird away.
+Carter eventually admitted that he watched the scene for about twenty minutes, waiting for the vulture to get closer to the boy and hoping that it would spread its wings for a more dramatic shot.
+After the vulture refused to move, Carter finally chased the bird away.

 The Suffering In South Sudan At The Time Was Blatant And Appalling

-When It Was First Published, The New York Times Got Lots Of Heat From Readers
+When The Photo Was First Published, The New York Times Received Much Backlash

-Carter sold the photo to The New York Times where, upon publication, readers were instantly riled.
-People hounded the Times, inquiring as to whether or not the girl had survived.
-This prompted them to insert a note in their next paper stating that she escaped the vulture, but nothing further was known.
+Carter sold the photo to The New York Times, where, upon publication, readers were affronted by the potent image.
+People barraged the Times with inquiring about whether or not the child survived the encounter.
+This prompted the editor to insert a note in their next edition stating that he escaped the vulture, but that they knew nothing further.

-From there, critics turned on Carter, wanting to know why he hadn't helped the poor child.
+From there, critics turned on Carter, wanting to know why he hadn't helped the suffering child.